shioyang/IDontDisturbMe/README.md

 ## How to Install
 ~~Download "IDontDisturbMe.crx" and drag and drop it to your Chrome browser.~~

 Download source codes to local.
 In your chrome browser, and use "developer mode" to load the extension from local files.
+(You can set "developer mode" off after loading the extension.)
+Note: Every time you open Chrome browser, the warning pop-up shows because the extension is loaded from local files.

 ## How to Use
 ### Blocking URLs